ssharma2712/MyESL/README.md

 --group_wt <filename.txt>            : MyESL uses the square root of the number of bit columns for groups as group weights by default.
 Users can provide group weights via a text file (<filename.txt>), a tab-separated two-column file.
                                        The first column contains group names, and the second contains corresponding group weights.

 --kfold <int>                        : This directive allows users to build multiple ESL models using k-fold cross-validation.
-For example, if k-fold is set to 5, 80% of rows are used in model training, and 20% of rows are withheld for validation
+For example, if k-fold is set to 5, 80% of rows are used in model training, and 20% of rows are withheld for validation.

+--no_group_penalty                   : This directive allows users to perform LASSO regression without group penalty.
+The LASSO regression without group penalty is also performed when a single FastA file is provided as input.

 ```
 <br />

-#### Model outputs:
+#### Processing ESL-model outputs:

 <br />